MattiooFR/mattioofr.github.io/posts/environment-variables-in-a-flask-+-heroku-project.md

 1. Create a `Procfile` at the root of your folder.
 Paste this code inside :

-    ```bash
+    ```text
     web: gunicorn app:app
     ```

 2. We need to export all the python dependencies in a `requirements.txt` file :

     ```bash
     pip freeze > requirements.txt

     # if you use poetry you can do as following
     poetry export -f requirements.txt > requirements.txt
     ```

 3. Install Heroku CLI on your machine and then login on your Heroku account ([here to register](https://signup.heroku.com/)):

     ```bash
     # if you are on mac and use homebrew
     brew tap heroku/brew && brew install heroku

     # you can also use npm
     npm install -g heroku
     ```

 4. Once Heroku is available on your terminal, we can create your Heroku App :

     ```bash
     heroku create <name_of_your_app>
     ```

     Now if you check your Heroku Dashboard in the browser, you'll see an application with that name.
 But it doesn't have our code or anything yet - it's completely empty.
 Let's get our code up there.